kubernetes-sigs/knftables/README.md

 ## Objects

-The `Transaction` methods take arguments of type `nftables.Object`.
+The `Transaction` methods take arguments of type `knftables.Object`.
 The currently-supported objects are:

 - `Table`